...

 Factors such as fluid properties, contamination, temperature control, fluid circulation, and technology should be considered to optimize dielectric performance.
 Operators can enhance machining efficiency and achieve desired results by using high-performance fluids, maintaining proper filtration and cooling systems, and monitoring and controlling the EDM process.

-What are the advantages of using EDM?
+What are the advantages of EDM?

 EDM has many benefits compared to traditional machining methods.
 It can machine complex geometries, work with hard and brittle materials, and achieve high precision and accuracy.
 The process is non-contact, reducing the risk of damage or distortion.
 EDM is widely used in aerospace, automotive, medical, electronics, and other industries.